 - A suggestion box that is located close to where employees enter and leave the premises.
 This is a quiet area along a passage where employees have the freedom to voice any concerns and problems that they face in the work place.
-The suggestion box in controlled by the CEO who has access to it on a daily basis.
-In this manner, employees are assured that their rights will not be jeopardised and will be fully respected. - The organisation continues to adopt an open door policy with regard to human rights issues. - The responsibility for the respect and support of the Human Rights Principles rests with the CEO and Human Resources Manager. - The respect, support and responsibility of the Human Rights, Labour and Anticorruption principles have been extended to the Employment Equity Committee.
+The suggestion box is controlled by the CEO who has access to it daily.
+In this manner, employees are assured that their rights will not be jeopardised and will be fully respected. - The organisation continues to adopt an open door policy with regard to human rights issues. - The responsibility for the respect and support of the Human Rights Principles rests with the CEO and Human Resources Manager. - The respect, support and responsibility of the Human Rights, Labour and Anticorruption principles have been extended to the Employment Equity Committee. - The Employment Equity Committee has identified the 21st of March as a strategic Human rights day to create awareness.
+This process will be jointly facilitated by the Employment Equity Manager and EE Chairperson. - The Human Resources Manager is responsible for conducting training sessions with all employees to raise the public awareness on human rights issues. - Town hall quarterly meetings are conducted with all departments in the organisation to create awareness of the Human Rights Declaration throughout the company.

-- The Employment Equity Committee has identified the 21st of March as a strategic Human rights day to create awareness.
-This process will be jointly facilitated by the Employment Equity Manager and EE Chairperson. - The Human Resources Manager is responsible for conducting training sessions with all employees to raise the public awareness on human rights issues. - During the first quarter of 2017, town hall meetings were facilitated with all departments in the organisation to create awareness of the Human Rights Declaration throughout the company. - WI-HR-006 is our controlled procedure/policy document developed to address concerns and grievances of those who feel aggrieved. - The sexual harassment policy has been developed as standalone procedure to systematically deal with all sexual related offences that might arise.
-This was suggested through town hall meetings during the course of 2015.
+- WI-HR-006 is our controlled procedure/policy document developed to address concerns and grievances of those who feel aggrieved. - The sexual harassment policy has been developed as standalone procedure to systematically deal with all sexual related offences that might arise.

 - All alleged incidents will be subjected to our code of conduct and their merits will determine disciplinary action is taken. - All reported incidents were addressed through the disciplinary route with the view to educate and cooperation from employees considering that this was our first year however further transgression will be dealt with accordingly going forward. - Communication progress related matters were indeed part of HR monthly reports and management objectives which are reviewed quarterly by senior management. - Communication progress issues will form part of HR monthly report to the BOD. - It was envisaged that in 2016, the Human Rights Principles will form part of Van Dyck's bi-annual management reviews.
 Such meetings involve the discussion on progress of such matters relating to International Standard Accreditations, Human Resource related matters and Sales and Marketing.
-Such meetings are of strategic importance since they involve senior management from across the organisation.

-- Management reviews involve the assessment of suppliers.
+Such meetings are of strategic importance since they involve senior management from across the organisation. - Management reviews (bi-annually) involve the assessment of suppliers.
 Van Dyck Carpets will audit and evaluate all partners and suppliers against a set of defined principles, policies and guidelines.
 Contravention of Human Rights matters will be documented and meetings to address the matter with senior management of offending suppliers will take place.
-Continued non-compliance will result in the partner relationship being terminated. - The 2017 (bi-annual) management review which is set to take place on the second week of December, is expected to reaffirm our initial commitment to review and evaluate policy, guidelines and further raise non-conformance where its required.
+Continued non-compliance will result in the partner relationship being terminated.